grafana/loki/docs/operations/storage/retention.md

 or
 [GCS's documentation](https://cloud.google.com/storage/docs/managing-lifecycles).

-Currently the retention policy can only be set globally.
+Currently, the retention policy can only be set globally.
 A per-tenant retention policy with an API to delete ingested logs is still under development.
-Feel free to add your feedback to the [GitHub issue tracking this](https://github.com/grafana/loki/issues/162).

 Since a design goal of Loki is to make storing logs cheap, a volume-based deletion API is deprioritized.
 Until this feature is released, if you suddenly